 Seven Gates Farm

-Your tour begins as we travel from Oak Bluffs towards Vineyard Haven, along the beautiful ocean coast.
-Your knowledgeable tour guide will keep you entertained and interested with insider Vineyard knowledge enhanced by a collection of historic photos to see how the Island has changed over the years.
+Your tour begins as we travel from Oak Bluffs to Vineyard Haven along Vineyard Sound and the Vineyard Haven harbor front.
+Your knowledgeable tour guide will keep you entertained and interested with insider Vineyard knowledge.
 As you continue, you will see beautiful and enchanting island vistas, historic sea captains’ homes, scenes from Jaws, and much more.
-There is a 30 minute comfort stop in Aquinnah were you will have time to explore the Aquinnah Lighthouse, see the famous clay cliffs, visit local shops or grab a bowl of the Island’s best clam chowder.
+There is a 30 minute comfort stop in Aquinnah where you will have time to explore the Gay Head Lighthouse, see the famous clay cliffs, visit the cliff side shops or grab a bowl of the Island’s best clam chowder at Cliffhangers!

-Your tour concludes at the Martha’s Vineyard Camp Meeting Association’s Cottage Museum in Oak Bluffs, located right in the heart of the Campground, with its more than 400 Gingerbread Cottages and historic Tabernacle.
-Entry to the MVCMA Cottage Museum is included with your tour van admission and you can view the interior of a typical Campground cottage, complete with period furnishings offering a glimpse of life on the Campgrounds in the 1800s.
-Also on display are vintage photographs and other interesting documents relating to the history of the Campground.
+Your tour concludes in Oak Bluffs at the Cottage Museum in the “Campgrounds,” also known as the Martha’s Vineyard Camp Meeting Association (MVCMA).
+With its more than 400 Gingerbread Cottages and historic Tabernacle, the Campgrounds are a must-see for every visitor to Oak Bluffs.
+Entry to the MVCMA Cottage Museum is included with your tour van admission and you can view the interior of a typical Campground cottage, complete with period furnishings offering a glimpse of life in the Campgrounds in the 1800s.
+Also on display are vintage photographs and other interesting documents relating to the history of the Campgrounds.

-Once you’ve had a leisurely stroll through the Campgrounds, you can head a few steps away to the many shops and restaurants of Oak Bluffs.
+Once you’ve had a leisurely stroll through the Campgrounds, you can visit the many shops and restaurants of nearby downtown Oak Bluffs.

 We have four vans, and tours leave twice a day at approximately 10:30 am and 2 pm, from the Dockside Inn in Oak Bluffs.
 Departure times may vary slightly due to the ferry schedule so be sure to check with us for the daily schedule.